Craig Packer, email@example.com

 Craig Packer was born in Texas and received his undergraduate degree from Stanford University in 1972.
 While still at Stanford, Packer went to Tanzania to study baboons with Jane Goodall at the Gombe Stream Research Centre.
 He then went to the University of Sussex to complete his Ph.D. research on the Gombe baboons.
 After a study of Japanese macaques in Hakusan National Park, Packer returned to Tanzania in 1978 to head the Serengeti lion project.
 He subsequently held a post-doctoral position at the University of Chicago and joined the faculty of the University of Minnesota in 1983, returning to the Serengeti for several months each year.
 Packer received a J.S.
 Guggenheim Fellowship in 1990, became a Distinguished McKnight University Professor in 1997, and was elected to the American Academy of Arts and Sciences in 2003.
 He is the author of “Into Africa,” which won the 1995 John Burroughs medal, and more than 100 scientific articles, most of which are about lions.
 His research has been supported primarily by grants from the National Science Foundation. more>>

-Before coming to graduate school, Meredith worked on a variety of field research projects in Central and South America, Africa, and the South Pacific, studying organisms ranging from invasive snakes to endangered felines.
-She writes about her field adventures for the Snapshot Serengeti blog and is interested in conducting further work with citizen scientists.
+Meredith earned her B.A. in Pre-Professional Zoology at Ohio Wesleyan University, conducting her honors thesis on the role of ultra-violet cues in fish mate choice.
+After graduating, she worked on a variety of field research projects in Central and South America, Africa, and the South Pacific, studying organisms ranging from invasive snakes to endangered felines.

 Current field assistants